 There has been lots of research over the years in the retail and service industries showing that consumers are more likely to post reviews about and share negative experiences than positive ones.
-The psychology suggests that this comes from a bias towards reporting negative outcomes over positive ones because we tend to simply expect the positive, and feel wounded when those expectations are not met.
+Psychology suggests that this comes from a negativity bias in VO media.
+It tends toward reporting negative outcomes over positive ones because we tend to simply expect the positive, and feel wounded when those expectations are not met.

 Similarly, there has been much written about a similar bias in news media, the, ” If it bleeds it leads,” mantra that negativity gets more eyeballs than positivity.
 Open any news site, from any perspective, (and let’s be honest, there aren’t many objective ones anymore, are there?,) and you’ll be served heaping portions of what’s wrong with the world today, with perhaps a small side dish of feel-good for balance.

 Unfortunately, the voiceover industry is not immune to this phenomenon.
 Whether in the form of social media, blogs, webinars, or other interactive engagements, we are exposed to a daily barrage of whatever the latest VO outrage may be.
 Fiverr and P2Ps are fun punching bags.
 Lately, fear of AI has spread faster than hungry fleas at a dog party.
 Tomorrow, it will be something new.

 Moreover, sorting through VO social media is like navigating a sea of, “Why am I not booking?,” “This client ripped me off,” or, “My agent/manager/Keeper of the Jobs/whatever is screwing me over.”
 Cream doesn’t rise to the top.
 What floats in a commode does.

 When legitimate, and many of them are, these complaints should never be dismissed…….but, they risk portraying what remains one of the best parts of the entertainment industry in an undeservedly unflattering light.
 Especially when the noisiest voices are often the ones least invested in the industry in terms of daily client engagement and bookings.